 Living with Rainwater is a community guide to creating urban greenspaces for environmental resilience.

-The Lost Effra’s introductory guide to creating household scale rain gardens, building green roofs, depaving and fitting rainwater harvesting is available free online just by clicking on the image below.
+This is the Lost Effra project’s introductory guide to creating household scale rain gardens, building green roofs, depaving and fitting rainwater harvesting.

 Find out more and get involved